commercetools/commercetools-api-reference/API-GUIDELINE.md

         validTo

 ####Boolean
-Define a Boolean property using a name which includes "is" or "has" and the verb at past participle.
+Define a Boolean property using a name which NOT includes "is" but it can include "has" and the verb at past participle.

 Some examples:

-        isEmailVerified
+        emailVerified
         hasStagedChanges
-        isPublished
+        published
-        isActive
+        active

 ####Number/Integer
 Define a Number/Integer property using names that can be quantified.